 Three COVID-19 vaccines are available in the U.S.: Pfizer-BioNTech (Pfizer), Moderna and Johnson & Johnson/Janssen (Johnson & Johnson).
-These vaccines have been shown to be very safe and effective in protecting people from severe COVID-19 illness, hospitalization and death.
-Hundreds of millions of doses of vaccine have been administered in the U.S.
+These vaccines are safe and very effective, especially in preventing severe COVID-19 illness, hospitalization and death.
+Hundreds of millions of COVID-19 vaccine doses have safely been administered in the U.S.

 These vaccines are the best protection we have against COVID-19.
-No matter how old you are, COVID-19 can lead to hospitalization, long-term health issues and death.
-Even if you had COVID-19, it is important to get vaccinated because it lowers your risk of getting COVID-19 again and may prevent you from passing it on to others.
+No matter how old or healthy you are, COVID-19 can lead to hospitalization, long-term health problems and death.
+Even if you had COVID-19, it is important to get vaccinated because it lowers your risk of getting COVID-19 again.
+Getting vaccinated also helps protect those around you.
+This includes people who cannot be vaccinated, such as children younger than 5.

-People ages 12 and older are eligible for vaccination.
-People ages 12 to 17 can only get the Pfizer vaccine.
+People ages 5 and older are eligible for vaccination.

 Studies are ongoing for all three vaccines to see if they are safe and effective for younger children.